 Malaysia has a very comprehensive public transport system.
 Peninsular Malaysia is served by both a rail and bus network, while Malaysian Borneo has buses.
 There is also a comprehensive domestic flight network.
 Transport is cheap and safe.

 Compared to ever-changing Thailand, the visa system in Malaysia for tourists is dead simple.
 Most nationalities do not require a visa for a stay of under one month.
 The one standout exception to this are Israelis, who, in most cases are not permitted to enter Malaysia.
+For more information see our Malaysia visa page.

 The Malay language is Bahasa Malaysia and it is very similar to Bahasa Indoensia.
 The script is Roman and, well, you say it how you read it -- even the worst language learner will struggle not to pick up some local lingo while in Malaysia.
 In tourist centres many Malaysians will speak some English, but many will speak none.
 Don't expect taxi drivers to speak English.

 Malaysia's weather is pretty hot and humid year round -- the hottest months being March, April and October.
 Malaysia is affected by two monsoon seasons -- the northeast monsoon and the southwest monsoons.
 The former brings most of the rain with the west coast wettest between September and October, the east coast from October to February and Malaysian Borneo between November and February.
+For detailed weather info, see our Malaysia weather page.

 Malaysia is almost developed